 Taking these steps can help guide you in the right direction with a decision most fitting your core values and help you feel more calm, empowered, and at peace with the choice you’ve made.

-If you're looking for support or feel lost about making a tough decision, feel free to contact Kristin for therapy or coaching services to help you gain clarity as to what you really want.
+If you're looking for support or feel lost about making a tough decision, feel free to contact Kristin for therapy services to help you gain clarity as to what you really want.

 ***The ideas, concepts, and opinions expressed in all Living Openhearted posts are intended to be used for educational purposes only.
 The author and publisher are not rendering medical advice of any kind, nor are intended to replace medical advice, nor to diagnose, prescribe, or treat any disease, condition, illness, or injury.
 It is imperative that before beginning any diet or exercise program, you receive full medical clearance from a licensed physician.
 Authors and publisher claim no responsibility to any person or entity for any liability, loss, or damage as a result of the use, application, or interpretation of the material.